archanaraj-m/k8s/teams tasks/apr26.md

 * After successful installation re-login into your machine
 * After re-login try to get docker info $ docker info
 * Install CRI-Dockerd [ReferHere](https://github.com/Mirantis/cri-dockerd)
-# Run the below commands as root user in all the nodes
+# Run the below commands as root user in all 3 nodes

 # Run these commands as root